|Overall Rating||Liked it!|

 Jones Mountain Twin 2020 - 2011 Review by The Good Ride

-The Jones Mountain Twin has been and still is one of our top recommendations when it comes to a do it all snowboard.
-It doesn’t stand out in any one category but it’s got a consistency underfoot in any condition or terrain that we have found hard for other boards to duplicate.
+The Jones Mountain Twin doesn’t stand out in any one category but it’s got a consistency underfoot in any condition or terrain that makes it pretty fun almost anywhere you go.
 If you want a damper faster version of this board then check out the Jones Ultra Mountain Twin.
+Or, if you want somethitng a bit more directional, faster turning and more floaty the Jones Frontier is a great choice.

 We didn’t ride 2020 Jones Mountain Twin but other than a change to a more eco-friendly resin and a slightly updated core it’s the same ride as before.
 So the 2018 review still stands and the changes weren’t big enough to tax Jones to borrow the board again.